EriRan/Criminal-API/README.md

 * make (to run build scripts more conveniently)
 * Docker (For the containers)

-## How to run for the first time
+## Quick start

 Run "make init".
-This will build and deploy both api and database docker images
+This will build and deploy both api and database docker images.

-## How to rebuild
+## Other make commands

+* make
-Run "make".
-This will start the database if it is not started already and rebuild the api image
+  * This will start the database if it is not started already and rebuild the api image

-## How to stop all containers

-Run "make stop"

-## How to do a total reset
+* make stop
+  * Stop all containers but leave the Postgresql data intact
+* make reset

-Run "make reset".
-This will shut down all containers and remove the data from the database
+  * Stop all containers and remove Postgresql data

 ## How to run a query